Close up of Mexican pastries on a shelf with text "Be an Ally"

 flexibility

-Whether you need bulk deliveries, small batches, or scheduled distributions, we’ve got you covered.
+Whether you need bulk, small batches, or scheduled distributions, we match donations to your preferences.

 faqs

-What types of food partner agencies does Sur+ work with?
+What types of food distribution partners does Sur+ work with?

-Sur+ works with various food partner agencies.
-These include food banks, pantries, meal programs, shelters, community centers, and other local groups that fight food insecurity.
+Sur+ works with various food distribution partners.
+These include traditional food assistance nonprofits such as food pantries, soup kitchens, and meal programs.
+Others are non-traditional programs such as housing authorities, shelters, community centers, after school programs, or other community-based organizations.
 These partnerships help us quickly share nutritious surplus food with individuals and families facing hunger in our communities.
+We strive to meet people where they are already working, living, learning, and playing.

-What kinds of food do partner agencies receive?
+What types of food do food distribution partners receive?

 How often can our organization receive food donations?

-Sur+ collaborates with each of our food agency partners to establish donation frequencies and matches with businesses that donate surplus food.
+Sur+ collaborates with each food distribution partner to establish donation frequencies and matches with businesses that donate surplus food.
 Some donations are one-time, while others follow a regular schedule.

 How do you find businesses that provide donated food?